binalyze/n8n-nodes-binalyze-air/README.md

 **Operations:**
 - `acquireBaseline` - Acquire baseline for endpoints
+  - **Enhanced Features:**
+    - **Organization Selection:** Select an organization using resource locator (by list or ID)
+      - Automatically filters available cases based on the selected organization
+      - Organization ID is included in the endpoint filters for baseline acquisition
+      - When "All Organizations" (ID: 0) is selected, all organizations are included in the baseline acquisition
+    - **Case Selection:** Select a case using resource locator (by list or ID)
+    - **Endpoint Filters (Required):** At least one filter must be defined to target specific endpoints
+      - Filter by endpoint name, IP address, management status, online status, platform
+      - Filter by search term, tags, group path/ID, isolation status, issue, policy, version
+      - Filter by organization IDs, include/exclude specific endpoint IDs
 - `compareBaseline` - Compare baseline with task results
 - `getComparisonReport` - Get baseline comparison report